-A resolution of the \\\\\ City Council approving the submittal of \\\\\ improvement project(s) to the Orange County Transportation Authority for funding under the Comprehensive Transportation Program

-THE CITY COUNCIL OF THE CITY OF \\\\\ HEREBY RESOLVES, DETERMINES, AND ORDERS AS FOLLOWS THAT:

-(a) WHEREAS, the City of \\\\\ desires to implement the transportation improvements listed below; and

-(b) WHEREAS, the City of \\\\\ has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive M2 "Fair Share" funds; and

-(c) WHEREAS, the City's Circulation Element is consistent with the County of Orange Master Plan of Arterial Highways; and

-(d) WHEREAS, the City of \\\\\ will provide a minimum in \\% in matching funds for the \\\\\ project as required by the Orange County Comprehensive Transportation Funding Programs Guidelines; and

-(e) WHEREAS, the Orange County Transportation Authority intends to allocate funds for transportation improvement projects within the incorporated cities and the County; and

-(f) WHEREAS, the City of \\\\\ will not use M2 funds to supplant Developer Fees or other commitments; and

-(g) WHEREAS, the City/County must include all projects funded by Net Revenues in the sevenyear Capital Improvement Program as part of the Measure M2 Ordinance eligibility requirement.

-(h) WHEREAS, the City/County authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange County Transportation Authority Board of Directors.

-NOW, THEREFORE, BE IT RESOLVED THAT:

-The City Council of the City of \\\\\\\ hereby requests the Orange County Transportation Authority allocate funds in the amounts specified in the City's application to said City from the Comprehensive Transportation Programs.
-Said funds shall be matched by funds from said City as required and shall be used as supplemental funding to aid the City in the improvement of the following street(s):

-ADOPTED BY THE CITY COUNCIL on \\\\\, 20\\\\.

-SIGNED AND APPROVED on \\\\\\, 20\\\\\,
+A resolution of the City Council approving the submittal of improvement project(s) to the Orange County Transportation Authority for funding under the Comprehensive Transportation Program THE CITY COUNCIL OF THE CITY OF HEREBY RESOLVES, DETERMINES, AND ORDERS A FOLLOWS THAT: (a) WHEREAS, the City of desires to implement the transportation improvement listed below; and (b) WHEREAS, the City of has been declared by the Orange County Transportation Authority to meet the eligibility requirements to receive M2 "Fair Share" funds; and (c) WHEREAS, the City's Circulation Element is consistent with the County of Orange Master Pla of Arterial Highways; and (d) WHEREAS, the City of will provide a minimum in% in matching funds for th project as required by the Orange County Comprehensive Transportation Funding Program Guidelines; and (e) WHEREAS, the Orange County Transportation Authority intends to allocate funds for transportation improvement projects within the incorporated cities and the County; and (f) WHEREAS, the City of will not use M2 funds to supplant Developer Fees or othe commitments; and (g) WHEREAS, the City/County must include all projects funded by Net Revenues in the sever year Capital Improvement Program as part of the Measure M2 Ordinance eligibility requirement. (h) WHEREAS, the City/County authorizes a formal amendment to the seven-year Capital Improvement Program to add projects approved for funding upon approval from the Orange Count Transportation Authority Board of Directors.
+NOW, THEREFORE, BE IT RESOLVED THAT: The City Council of the City of hereby requests the Orange County Transportation Authoritallocate funds in the amounts specified in the City's application to said City from the Comprehensive Transportation Programs.
+Said funds shall be matched by funds from said City as required and shall be use as supplemental funding to aid the City in the improvement of the following street(s): ADOPTED BY THE CITY COUNCIL on, 20 SIGNED AND APPROVED on, 20 City Clerk Mayor

-City Clerk

-Mayor
+Chapter 9 - Application Materials